 It’s a place, or area, that holds a connection that I feel is on a par with the connection I’ve always had with Hanoi.

 There’s always been something there, from way back in 2014, but it’s evolved to become something even more significant.

 A future trip to Vietnam, with only a visit to the South?

-While unlikely, I think it could, just perhaps, be possible.
+While perhaps unlikely, I think it could, just maybe, be possible.